dev-yash-25/DeltaX-Bootcamp/03_CSharp/01_Basics_Of_CSharp/01_Notes/01_Introduction.md

 ### Automatic Memory Management

-C# automatically cleans unused memory using Garbage Collection.

-Analogy:

-Imagine a cleaner removing unused files from your desk automatically.

-You focus on work, not cleaning.
+C# automatically cleans unused memory using Garbage Collection — imagine a cleaner removing unused files from your desk automatically, so you focus on work, not cleaning.

+(Covered in full detail, with a code example, in [§3.7 Garbage Collection](#37-garbage-collection-gc).)

 <br>